FreddyB1/BRW/README.md

 ### Reading

 Values can either be passed by reference or returned.
+The value returned or passed by reference is converted to a PAWN cell (4-bytes).
 ```pawn
 //Signed INT8 (signed byte)
 BRW::ReadInt8(BRW:handle, &int8 = 0); //Range [-127, 127]